52 Weird and Unique Things To Do In Tokyo

 If you dare, enter through the connecting Hotel Gracery to visit Godzilla at head-level.
 He lights up, roars, and spews out steam at the top of every hour.

-If you love Godzilla, be sure to check out the Tokyo Godzilla store in Shinjuku as well, or try to get a reservation to stay in the Godzilla room at the Hotel Gracery.
-An epic and weird experience, only in Tokyo!
-Check out other weird Tokyo hotel options on my list here.
+If you love Godzilla, be sure to check out the Tokyo Godzilla store in Shinjuku’s OIOI (pronounced Marui) store as well, or try to get a reservation to stay in the Godzilla room at the Hotel Gracery.
+A weird and unique experience, only in Tokyo!

 weird things to do in tokyo, unique things to do in tokyo, character street, gotokuji cat temple, mario kart, real like mario kart in tokyo, monster cafe, robot restaurant, sailor moon restaurant, ninja experience, weird tokyo experiences